 Where to stay?

-There are literally thousands of campsites scattered all over Spain and the best place to find them whether official campsites or not, is on the internet.
+There are literally thousands of Campsites scattered all over Spain and the best place to find them whether official campsites or not, is on the Internet.
 There are also a lot of (safe) parking areas to park overnight.
 There have been some questions raised along coastal areas about allowing parking for campers, motorhomes and caravans on or near seafront areas as it is felt that these vehicles should have their designated areas.
-Concerns over the tipping of water waste and other materials in or near the sea have been reported and we assume this is a bid to stop such practises.
+Concerns over the tipping of water waste and other materials in or near the sea have been reported and we assume this is a bid to stop such practices.
 We will update here if there is any changes to rules and regulations.

 Most of the official campsites and motor home parks listed online are generally of a very high standard and have most of the facilities you may need.
 Toilet facilities, showers, electricity supplies, shops and small supermarkets are often on some of the bigger sites and most are within a short distance of a village that will have just about anything you need.